polic72/Vita/README.md

   - *Intelligence*: Implement NEAT algorithm.
   - *Defence*: How much damage getting hit does to an attacker.
 Higher = lower speed.
   - *Attack*: How powerful an attack is.
 Higher attack = higher energy cost for attacking.
   - *Photosynthetic*: Free energy from light.
-Higher photosynthetic = less health.
+Higher photosynthetic = less health, = less speed.